aws-samples/aurora-dsql-samples/javascript/nodejs/README.md

-# AWS DSQL Node-Postgres code examples
+# Aurora DSQL Node-Postgres code examples

 ## Overview

-The code examples in this topic show you how to use the Node-Postgres work with AWS DSQL.
+The code examples in this topic show you how to use the Node-Postgres work with Aurora DSQL.

 ## Run the examples